Trust Your Pipeline: Automatically Testing an End-to-End Java Application

 by Jonathan Rasmusson

-Are you a newbie or experienced web tester?
+Are you a newbie or an experienced web tester?
 It doesn’t matter: you must read this book.

-Jonathan guides his explanation on the automation pyramid in an upside-down way, and I believe he is right.
+Jonathan guides his explanation of the automation pyramid in an upside-down way, and I believe he is right.
 For testers, it is faster learning because they are used to working in the UI layer.
-But the author also explains really well the other layers in detail with practical examples.
+But the author also explains well the other layers in detail with practical examples.

 It’s a must-read book for developers working in an agile team because the author shows, with some practical programming exercises, how we do unit tests with mocks.

-My tip: read slowly and try to do all exercises.
+My tip: read slowly and try to do all the exercises.

 Reviews on Goodreads: https://www.goodreads.com/book/show/29584679-the-way-of-the-web-tester